 - The best motorhome brands will hold their value in the second-hand market.

 - A good German or French used motorhome will cost more than standard new UK motorhome.

-- Buying a used motorhome privately or through a dealer?
+- Thinking about buying a used motorhome privately or through a dealership?
 Read about the differences here.

 - Is it cheaper to buy a motorhome in Europe?
 Buying a motorhome in France of Germany may get you a lower price, but beware of the exchange rate and typically high mileage on foreign vehicles.

 - What about motorhome insurance?
 Anything over £60k in value will push up the price significantly, as will full-timing.
 You can reduce costs by joining clubs, for example the Camping and Caravan Club motorhome insurance will be cheaper if you are a member.
 Campervan insurance though is generally more affordable.